 - Use an eye dropper or bottle with a pointed tip to squirt the solution into the dog’s eye.

 - Hold his upper lid up and pour or squirt the solution over the dog’s eyeball then repeat while holding his bottom lid out away from the his eyeball.

-For homemade eye drops to help with eye infections in dogs, include calendula, chamomile, red clover or St. John’s wort drops.
-Mix up the salt water as above then add 10 drops of any of the aforementioned ingredients.
+For homemade eye drops to help with an eye infection in dogs, including calendula, chamomile, red clover or St. John’s wort drops.
+Mix up the saltwater as above then add 10 drops of any of the aforementioned ingredients.

-Put the solution in an eyedropper or squirt-bottle and rinse the dog’s eyes two to three times each day.
-This solution will reduce inflammation and irritation associated with eye infections in dogs.
+Put the solution in an eyedropper or squirt bottle and rinse the dog’s eyes two to three times each day.
+This solution will reduce inflammation and irritation associated with an eye infection in dogs.